kislerdm/conversion_rate_service/README.md

 - Add ci/cd
 - Add metrics push to cloudwatch, or prometheus integration
 - Orchestrator for pipelines, e.g. with apache airflow
-- Deploy the serve service as web-serve to make real-time conversion rate prediction
+- Deploy the serve service as web-server to potentially integrate conversion rate prediction model into microservice architecture

 ### Model